vi-kon/laravel-auth/README.md

 - **Laravel 5.1** support
 - New `PermissionMiddleware` and `LoginRedirectorMiddleware`
-- Config publish location changed from `config/auth-role.php` to `config/vi-kon/auth.php`
+- Publish location for config changed from `config/auth-role.php` to `config/vi-kon/auth.php`
 - `Group` model renamed to `Role` and `Role` model renamed to `Permission` for better usability
 - Models moved from `ViKon\Auth\Models` namespace to `ViKon\Auth\Model` namespace
 - Removed Smarty support
+- User "packages" renamed to namespace

 Version 2.0.2